mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 diff species_sets_no_geneflow_Dmin.txt species_sets_no_geneflow_no_geneflow_tree.txt
 ```

-Next, let's look at the results in more detail.
-I like to do my statistical analysis in R. We load the `_BBAA.txt` file and first look at the distribution of D values:
+Next, let's look at the results in more detail, for example in [R](https://www.r-project.org).
+We load the `_BBAA.txt` file and first look at the distribution of D values:

 ```R
 D_BBAA <- read.table("species_sets_no_geneflow_BBAA.txt",as.is=T,header=T)